GT by Citroën: In game

 The concept version in the game features a battery powering four electric motors delivering 778 hp.
-In Gran Turismo Sport, only the road and race version (christened as a "Gr.3" class race car, equivalent to Group GT3 class race car) is featured, in addition to a lightly-modified "Gr.4" racing version (equivalent to GT4 class race car).
+In Gran Turismo Sport, only the road and race version (christened as a "Gr.3" class race car, equivalent to Group GT3 class race car) is featured, in addition to a lightly modified "Gr.4" racing version (equivalent to GT4 class race car).

 In real life

 The real car uses a modified version of the Ford Modular V8 petrol/gasoline engine, producing 646 hp The car's weight is 1400 kg.

 Production

 In June 2009, Citroën confirmed plans to produce an extremely limited number of GTs for sale to the public.
-Only 6 will be built, each costing $2.1 million.
+Only 6 were planned to be built, each costing $2.1 million.
 In July 2010, rumours that production was suspended began to surface, citing excessive engineering and development costs relative to the size of the production run as the reason.

 Appearances

 The car made its debut appearance in the Gran Turismo series, and has continued on ever since, and it also had a non-Sony appearance in the discontinued Facebook game Car Town.
 Its Car Town appearance marked its only non-GT appearance until its announcement in Asphalt 8: Airborne on September 30, 2016.
 It was added in the 2016 Autumn Update for the game released on October 13, 2016.
-It also was added in Asphalt 9, especifically, the Full Throttle Update, released on December 10, 2020 for iOS and Android, and on December 15 of the same year for Windows.
+It also was added in Asphalt Legends, specifically, the Full Throttle Update, released on December 10, 2020, for iOS and Android, and on December 15 of the same year for Windows.

 The GT was added to The Crew 2 as part of the free "Blazing Shots" update in November 2019, however the Gran Turismo logo has been removed from its livery and only the checkerboard pattern remains.
+The car also appeared in The Crew Motorfest that released in 2023.